Lady Gaga Honors Tony Bennett in Moving 2022 Grammys Performance - E! Online

-Lady Gaga's 2022 Grammys performance is
+Lady Gaga's 2022 Grammys performance is a bittersweet one.

 The 36-year-old singer took the stage at the MGM Grand Arena in Las Vegas on April 3.
 And let's just say, the show-stopping number deserved all the applause.